Tips for Shopping at International Markets

 • Sumac, a deep red spice to add acidity to your dish.

 Depending on the produce selection at your local market, you may find black radishes, a variety of eggplant types, sweet lemons, pomegranates, and young green almonds.
-There may be plenty of feta and olive varieties to choose from, but choose lower-fat cheese varieties when available.
+There may be plenty of feta and olive varieties to choose from but choose lower-fat cheese options when available.

 If you like sauces and spreads for fresh veggies, meats, or added to a salad or sandwich, check out some of the following:

-• Tahini, made from ground sesame and flavored with lemon juice
+• Tahini, made from ground sesame and flavored with lemon juice.
+One tablespoon usually has 3 grams of carbs.

-• Baba ghanoush, made from eggplant with spices and olive oil
+• Baba ghanoush, made from eggplant with spices and olive oil.
+Two tablespoons have 2 grams of carbohydrates.

-• Hummus, made from chickpeas and olive oil
+• Hummus, made from chickpeas and olive oil.
+Two tablespoons usually contain 3 grams of carbs.

-• Labneh, a thick strained yogurt used as an appetizer or dip for meats
+• Labneh, a thick strained yogurt used as an appetizer or dip for meats.
+Labneh is usually very low in carbs.

 International Recipe Inspiration

-Ready to start your culinary adventure?
-Try out these recipes to get inspired!
+Ready to start your cooking adventure?
+Try out these recipes!
 Be sure to check out all the recipes on Diabetes Food Hub and create an account so you can save recipes to try later.
 You can even create and print a grocery list to bring with you to the international market of your choosing!

 Asian